 What is inclusive teaching?

-What will the project deliver?
+What will the phase two project deliver?

 - Academics and administrators have increased knowledge, skills and tools to deliver inclusive teaching practice